fifemon/graphql-datasource/README.md

 - End time path: `end_timestamp`

 The above annotation example is similar to regular queries.
-You are able to define a data path, time path, and time format.
+You are able to define a data path, and time format.
 Similar to the last example, you can also substitute values into the title, text, and tags by using `$field_<field name>`.
 Tags are separated by commas.
 The above example has two
 tags: "tag1" and "tag2".
+You do not have to create additional text fields to use for the title, text, and tags.
+If you would like to use one of the fields from your query directly, you can do that.

+Note that as of the most recent Grafana version, if you select time, timeEnd, title, text, tags, or ID, you cannot "unset" them without editing the JSON of the dashboard yourself.

 If the optional end time field is defined and present, the annotation will be shown over a period of time.